04 Health policy

 - In the event of minor injuries or

-parent for clarification of what they would like to do, i.e. collect the child or take them home and seek further advice from NHS 111.
+contact the parent for clarification of what they would like to do, i.e. collect the child or take them home and seek further advice from NHS 111.

 Serious accidents or injuries